isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  The ``user-file`` client parameter, which, with the ``directory`` parameter, specifies the path of a file where the user ID can be read.

+Since Kea-2.7.6 Kea supports multiple HTTP/HTTPS connections.
+Both IPv4 and IPv6 addresses can be used.

 When files are used, they are read when the configuration is loaded, to detect configuration errors as soon as possible.